Waste and Recycling

 High-risk manufactured water systems must be operated and maintained in accordance with the South Australian Public Health (Legionella) Regulations 2013, Australian Standards, and the Guidelines for the Control of Legionella in Manufactured Water Systems in South Australia.

 Owners of Cooling Towers and Warm Water Systems are required to register their system within one month of commissioning and registration must be renewed annually.

-Owners of cooling towers and warm water systems are issued with an annual Notice from Council requiring that they engage in a competent third party auditor to inspect the system and undertake microbiological testing.
+Owners of warm water systems will be issued with a annual notice from Council requiring that they engage a competent person to inspect the system and undertake microbiological testing.

 - 1000 cfu/mL or greater in a water sample from a cooling water system